-I don’t remember if “selfish” was the exact word I used, but it’s close enough.
-As a 16-year-old, I remember paraphrasing it — no doubt unfairly — as “I’m gonna get my ass into heaven, and it’s just too bad about all of the rest of you.”
+I don’t think “selfish” was the exact word I used, but it’s close enough.
+As a 16-year-old, I remember paraphrasing it — no doubt unfairly — as “I’m gonna get my a** into heaven, and it’s just too bad about you’uns.”
 My own mainline Protestant church counseled us to love God and love our neighbor, but the fire-and-brimstone stuff predominated and it was one of the things that turned me off on organized religion.

 So I was intrigued by the quote from Stendahl, which was kind of shirt-tailed onto the end of his obit in the Times.

 Intrigued, I did what I always do — I got on Google and tracked it down.
-It came as a throwaway quote in the middle of a 1974 New York Times trend story on changing attitudes that mentioned Elisabeth Kübler-Ross’ On Death and Dying, then on the best-seller lists; hospice care; and living wills, both of which were innovations at the time (the Times put them in quotation marks on first reference).
+It came as a throwaway quote in the middle of a 1974 New York Times trend story on changing attitudes toward end-of-life issues.
 Here it is in context:

 Theologians, too, are giving new attention to the meaning of human mortality and raising old but neglected questions about the very purpose of human existence.
 With the notion of personal immortality through an afterlife receding, in the view of many theologians, some see a return to purer, less selfish, form of religion stressing faith in God rather than the promise of life after death.